m1xVR/beatleader-score-bot/README.md

 - top 10 score on the ranked map;
 - top 8 score of personal pp scores;
-- top 100 score on the ranked map and top 25 pp score of personal scores.
+- top 100 score on the ranked map and top 25 score of personal scores.

 Also bot can monitoring change ranking of top N players of county or some countries.